Apple shares fall after muted iPhone sales

 IPHONE SALES DISAPPOINT

-Citigroup analyst Glen Yeung said the iPhone sales miss comes despite expectations of higher sales from China, where it signed a deal with China Mobile Ltd (0941.HK), and the addition of NTT DoCoMo (9437.T) as a carrier in Japan.
+Citigroup analyst Glen Yeung said the iPhone sales miss comes despite expectations of higher sales from China, where it signed a deal with China Mobile Ltd, and the addition of NTT DoCoMo as a carrier in Japan.

 Analysts said slowing growth in iPhone sales was not just due to company-specific reasons, noting that Samsung's Galaxy phones have also been facing a decline in demand.